asigalov61/Optimus-VIRTUOSO/README.md

 Q) What Optimus-VIRTUOSO can do for me?

-A) Optimus-VIRTUOSO can virtuosly play you any MIDI music you will train it upon.
+A) Optimus-VIRTUOSO can virtuosly play you any MIDI music you will train it upon

 ***

 Q) What Optimus-VIRTUOSO can't do for me?

-A) Optimus-VIRTUOSO can't compose fully original music for you because it is a regular Music AI (not AGI) implementation.
+A) Optimus-VIRTUOSO can't compose fully original music for you because it is a regular Music AI (not AGI) implementation

 ***